colbyford/msgen/README.md

 ## Description

 The Microsoft Genomics service in Azure can power genome sequencing using a cloud implementation of the Burrows-Wheeler Aligner (BWA) and the Genome Analysis Toolkit (GATK) for secondary analysis.
 The pipeline can take in multiple FASTQ and BAM files and provides alignment and variant outputs.
+The `msgen` package provides an interface to use the service from within R.

 ## Installation